Glossary

 Especially storage time is important in many cases, as appears from start-up problems after a week-end.
 To calculate the critical diameter, measurements are therefore performed under the applicable conditions.

-For silo design concerning bridging see the article silo design.
+For silo design concerning bridging see the **ART_SILO_DESIGN**.